 • Use the drain specified, as not all drains on your property will necessarily connect to the same system.

-• If the drains on your property connect to the mains sewer via drains owned by someone else, you need to obtain consent from them before disposing of your oil.
+• If the drains on your property connect to the main sewer via drains owned by someone else, you need to obtain consent from them before disposing of your oil.

 • The water you dispose of must only show trace amounts of oil.
 Check the surface under bright lighting to make sure there are no drops or pools of oil, only a rainbow-coloured film.